Social cognitive theory: Mass communication

+Using social cognitive theory can help understand how media can influence peoples thoughts and actions.
+The scope of reach of media is so wide that it provides virtually unlimited opportunity to reach human cognition.

-Media contents studies
+Media content studies

 Social cognitive theory is often applied as a theoretical framework of studies pertained to media representation regarding race, gender, age and beyond.
 Social cognitive theory suggested heavily repeated images presented in mass media can be potentially processed and encoded by the viewers (Bandura, 2011).
 Media content analytic studies examine the substratum of media messages that viewers are exposed to, which could provide an opportunity to uncover the social values attached to these media representations.
 Although media contents studies cannot directly test the cognitive process, findings can offer an avenue to predict potential media effects from modeling certain contents, which provides evidence and guidelines for designing subsequent empirical work.

 Media effects studies

 Social cognitive theory is pervasively employed in studies examining attitude or behavior changes triggered by the mass media.
 As Bandura suggested, people can learn how to perform behaviors through media modeling.
 SCT has been widely applied in media studies pertained to sports, health, education and beyond.
 For instance, Hardin and Greer in 2009 examined the gender-typing of sports within the theoretical framework of social cognitive theory, suggesting that sports media consumption and gender-role socialization significantly related with gender perception of sports in American college students.

 In health communication, social cognitive theory has been applied in research related to smoking cessation, HIV prevention, safe sex behaviors, and so on.
-For example, Martino, Collins, Kanouse, Elliott, and Berry in 2005 examined the relationship between the exposure to television’s sexual content and adolescents’ sexual behavior through the lens of social cognitive theory, confirming the significant relationship between the two variables among white and African American groups; however, no significant correlation was found between the two variables in the ethic group of Hispanics, indicating that peer norm could possibly serve as a mediator of the two examined variables.
+For example, Martino, Collins, Kanouse, Elliott, and Berry in 2005 examined the relationship between the exposure to television's sexual content and adolescents' sexual behavior through the lens of social cognitive theory, confirming the significant relationship between the two variables among white and African American groups; however, no significant correlation was found between the two variables in the ethnic group of Hispanics, indicating that peer norm could possibly serve as a mediator of the two examined variables.

+Gender norms

+Gender norms have been looked at across mass media from the social cognitive perspective.
+Utilizing the triadic causation model, researchers have looked at societal expectations, and how these binary expectation impact gender roles.
+Within these studies, they cite mass media as a method for implementing gender norms on society.

+In 1997 Harrison and Cantor utilized SCT in order to look at how images of thinness and ideal body shapes effected women in the Fiji Islands.
+Historically, Fiji women admired being large but in 1995 television shows like Beverly Hills, 90210, and Melrose Place were introduced to the island.
+In the sample collected by Harrison and Cantor they found that 50 percent of women who watched these programs viewed themselves as "too big or fat".